Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 Just like static signs, digital signs have to comply with the Americans with Disability Act (ADA).

 The ADA prohibits discrimination against individuals with disabilities in all areas of public life.
-This includes employment, education, transportation, and any place open to the general public, many of which have digital signage.
+Indeed, this includes employment, education, transportation, and any place open to the general public, many of which have digital signage.

 Why the ADA Matters